-(1) The amount paid for the purchase of Allianz.
+(1) The amount paid for the purchase of 20% ownership in Allianz shares.

-Notes to the consolidated financial statements at December 31, 2013 (continued) (Amounts expressed in thousands of TL unless otherwise indicated.)
+Notes to the consolidated financial statements at December 31, 2014 (continued) (Amounts expressed in thousands of TL unless otherwise indicated.)

 12. Investment in joint venture valued at net equity